Corns and Callus

 • A painful sensation when you put pressure on a certain part of your foot

 • Podiatrists are experts at treating corns and callus.
 To identify corns, they will examine your foot and may press different areas to assess sensitivity.
-They will watch you walk across the room to assess the way you move.
+They will watch you walk to assess the way you move.

 After assessing the way your feet move, they may suggest slight adjustments to the way you walk or run to reduce friction or pressure.